vitorgalvao/tiny-scripts/README.md

 # Collection of small bash scripts

-### cttsu
-Script to get a custom short URL for CTT (portuguese post office) package tracking.

 ### dropboxtimer
 Script to add files to your dropbox, and delete them a set number of days later.